 A queen bee that has never mated before (a virgin queen, let’s call her) emits queen substance to attract male bees.

-Other pheromones that bees can produce are used as a warning in case of an attack on the hive, to encourage a bee to turn from hive worker into a harvester, etc.
+Other pheromones that bees can produce are used as a warning in case of an attack on the hive, to encourage a bee to turn from a hive worker into a harvester, etc.

 Honey bees are some of the smartest insects on our planet.
 They are social beings, with a very strict hierarchy in the hive.
 They further the wellbeing of their family by cooperation and acting as a united front against enemies.
-We can surely learn a few lessons from these smart bees – one of them is to be more tolerant with each other and help our society to grow and become a better place for everyone.
+We can surely learn a few lessons from these smart bees – one of them is to be more tolerant with each other and help our community to grow and become a better place for everyone.